38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-Stuffed with a tomato, onion and garlic mixture this aubergine entree is filled with rice, bulgur, and other veggies, this Turkish delicacy is baked in the oven and served with Pilaf.
-There is a funny anecdote related to its name that an Imam fainted when he heard the cost of ingredients that go into the making of this dish.
+Stuffed with a tomato, onion and garlic mixture, this aubergine entree is filled with rice, bulgur, and other veggies; this Turkish delicacy is baked in the oven and served with Pilaf.
+There is a funny anecdote related to its name, which is that an Imam fainted when he heard the cost of ingredients that go into the making of this dish.
 There are also other funny anecdotes related to the history of names that will spice up the dish for you.

 Foods Straight From The Streets